 The interval workout completed, my body buzzing in high-exertional afterglow, I climb back over the fence and slip into a fluid, easy cooldown pace, padding back along the two-track dirt road leading around to a side path that connects with the rail-trail.
 The cooldown pace is nearly 25 seconds per mile faster than my earlier warmup pace but requires no more effort, due to the metabolic overdrive and extra neuromuscular activation following the 4 x 1000m repeats.
 I feel good, better than usual, even, after the set of intervals.

-Turning onto the gravel trail to continue the rest of the cooldown, I’m greeted by a large, friendly dog who’s off-leash but being watched over by a woman taking him on a walk along the trail in the windy, warming day.
+Turning onto the gravel rail-trail to continue the rest of the cooldown, I’m greeted by a large, friendly dog who’s off-leash but being watched over by a woman taking him on a walk along the trail in the windy, warming day.
 He jumps up, wants to interact.
 I pet him briefly and he gets excited, perhaps a little too excited and unmanageable now.